jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 Great, we have the four parts we need for our API request!

-Next, we will create a small bash script using environment varaibles to inject our values into the request.
+Next, we will create a small bash script using environment varaibles to inject our values into the request, **most importantly to keep sensitive clear text data out of our script!**

 ## 2 - Create Prisma Cloud API Script